 How do I make store-bought icing fluffy?

-To make your icing fluffier, mix one 16 oz. can of frosting with 16 oz. frozen whipped cream topping (defrosted).
+To make your frosting fluffier, mix one 16 oz. can of frosting with 16 oz. of frozen whipped cream topping (defrosted).
 Using a hand mixer, stir both until well combined.
 This will also help lessen the sweetness of your icing if you’re not a fan of super sweet buttercream.